What is the approach?

 Who is it for?

 Children come to school to get an education that will equip them for life.
-Many, indeed most, of our children do well in school.
+Most of our children do well in school.
 In some cases though, life has already proved harsh and unsupportive so that school provision may seem to have little to offer that will prove directly useful.
 Some of our brightest children may struggle to make best use of what school can offer.
 Their earlier experiences may not have equipped them with a stress management system that enables them to settle, to feel safe, to concentrate, to be curious or to be willing to work alongside peers in collaborative ways.

 The Thrive approach can make learning more accessible, more effective and more fun.
 It enhances emotional literacy and directly contributes to the development of learning power: resilience, resourcefulness, reflective capacity and reciprocity.